Findzzzz/SPGAT/README.md

 ```

 ## Results
-With my code, following are the results of each model when training with dataset `amazon-book`.
+With my code, following are the results of each model when training with dataset `LastFM`.

 | Model                                             | Best Epoch | Precision@20 | Recall@20 | NDCG@20 |
 | :---:                                             | :---:      | :---:        | :---:     | :---:   |